thomasmunduchira/biz.ai/README.md

 Intelligent business analytics and convenient consumer ordering

 ## Alexa Commands
-GetNumOrders how many orders do I have\n
+GetNumOrders how many orders do I have<br />
-GetNumOrders what is the total number of my orders\n GetCustomerOrigins where are my customers from\n NetProfit what is my net profit\n
+GetNumOrders what is the total number of my orders<br />
+GetCustomerOrigins where are my customers from<br />
+NetProfit what is my net profit<br />
-CompleteAllOrders complete all my orders\n CompleteOrder complete order {orderId}\n
+CompleteAllOrders complete all my orders<br />
-CreateCoupons make a ten percent off coupon\n MostPopularProduct what is my most popular product\n ProductReviewRating how favorable is product {productId}\n SellingStuff Sell my {productName} for {productPrice} dollars\n MakeDescription description {color} and {size}\n CouponNeeded Does product {productId} need coupon\n SalesForecast what will the price of product {productId} be next quarter\n DailyBusinessReport how was the business yesterday
+CompleteOrder complete order {orderId}<br />
+CreateCoupons make a ten percent off coupon<br />
+MostPopularProduct what is my most popular product<br />
+ProductReviewRating how favorable is product {productId}<br />
+SellingStuff Sell my {productName} for {productPrice} dollars<br />
+MakeDescription description {color} and {size}<br />
+CouponNeeded Does product {productId} need coupon<br />
+SalesForecast what will the price of product {productId} be next quarter<br />
+DailyBusinessReport how was the business yesterday